apennisi/regionprops/README.md

 RegionProps regionProps(contour, gray);
 Region r = regionProps.getRegion(); //r will contain all the information about the contour
 ```
-## Python wrapper
+## Python wrapper based on cython
+You need cython installed.
 See src/python folder.
 To build the python extension cd into src/python folder, edit include folders in setup.py and type following:
 ```
 python setup.py build_ext --inplace